This content was recently updated by Sudhir Singh on April 23, 2025 to improve accuracy.

 - PMAY aligns with the UN Sustainable Development Goals (SDGs), especially SDG 11: Sustainable Cities and Communities.

-- The scheme encourages eco-friendly construction, women empowerment, and inclusive planning.
+- The scheme encourages eco-friendly construction, women’s empowerment, and inclusive planning.

 - Women: Mandatory ownership for EWS/LIG categories

-- Persons with Disabilities: Accessible designs, ramps, lifts, wide doors
+- Persons with Disabilities: Accessible designs, ramps, lifts, and wide doors

 - Transgender Persons: Included in urban planning frameworks